git-robi/get_next_line/README.md

 ### Static Variable Management
 Perhaps the most interesting technical challenge was effectively utilizing static variables.
 I needed to maintain state between function calls while ensuring the static variable wouldn't cause issues when handling multiple files.
 This required careful design to prevent data corruption or memory leaks while preserving the function's ability to handle multiple file descriptors simultaneously.

-## 🎓 What I learned
+## What I learned

 This project significantly deepened my understanding of low-level file operations and data management.

-### File Operation Mastery
+### File Operation
 I gained a profound understanding of how file reading works at a low level.
 Working directly with file descriptors and implementing buffered reading taught me valuable lessons about system I/O operations.
 This hands-on experience gave me insights into file handling that I couldn't have gained from using high-level functions alone.

 ### Data Structure Implementation
 Implementing my own linked list structure for buffer management proved to be an invaluable learning experience.
 I learned to effectively use static variables for state management while maintaining clean memory handling.
 This practical experience helped me understand when different data structures are most appropriate and how to implement them efficiently.

 ### Code Architecture Skills
 The project taught me valuable lessons in code organization and problem-solving.
 I learned to break down complex file reading operations into manageable components while maintaining clean, maintainable code.
-My error handling became more robust as I developed strategies for gracefully managing various edge cases.
+My error handling became more robust as I developed strategies for managing various edge cases.

-## 💡 How to Use It
+## How to Use It

 ```c
 #include "get_next_line.h"